PavelKisliak/BitSerializer/README.md

 The library is designed for simple serialization of arbitrary C++ types to various output formats.

 This is the first version open for public access, currently it includes support for only one JSON format, which requires an external C ++ REST SDK library.
 The purpose of creating this library was to simplify the serialization of data for the http server.
+The good tests coverage helps to keep stability of project.

 #### Main features:
   - Support for different formats (currently only JSON).
   - Produces a clear JSON, which is convenient to use with Javascript.
   - Checking at compile time the permissibility of saving types depending on the structure of the output format.
   - Simple syntax (similar to serialization in boost library).
+  - Support for serialization ANSI and wide strings.
   - Support for serialization of most STL containers.
   - Support for serialization of enum types (registration of a names map is required).
   - As a bonus, the subsystem of converting strings to / from arbitrary types.